Drawing Trees with Perfect Angular Resolution and Polynomial Area: Introduction

 \paragraph{Our Contributions.} In this paper we present the first algorithm for producing straight-line, crossing-free drawings of unordered trees that ensures perfect angular resolution and polynomial area.
-In addition we show, in Section~\ref{sec:exponentialArea}, that if the tree is ordered (i.e., given with a fixed combinatorial embedding) then it is not always possible to maintain perfect angular resolution and polynomial drawing area when using straight lines for edges.
+In addition we show, in Section~\ref{sec:exponentialArea}, that if the tree is ordered then it is not always possible to maintain perfect angular resolution and polynomial drawing area when using straight lines for edges.
 Nevertheless, in Section~\ref{sec:lombardi}, we show that crossing-free polynomial-area Lombardi drawings of ordered trees are possible.
 That is, we show that the answers to the questions posed above are ``yes,'' ``no,'' and ``yes,'' respectively.
+Both algorithms require linear time in a model of computation, in which we can perform trigonometric computations and find roots of bounded degree polynomials in constant time.